-Phase 4 – During the luteal phase of your cycle, oestrogen levels dip after ovulation, but begin to rise again shortly afterwards, whilst progesterone starts to steadily increase as well.
+Phase 4 – During the luteal phase of your cycle, estrogen levels dip after ovulation, but begin to rise again shortly afterward, whilst progesterone starts to steadily increase as well.

-Oestrogen and progesterone reach their luteal phase peak in the middle of this phase and then dip again as you move towards the end of your cycle.
+Estrogen and progesterone reach their luteal phase peak in the middle of this phase and then dip again as you move toward the end of your cycle.

 The hormonal ups and downs during this phase of the cycle can make many women feel fatigued and with less energy.
 Research suggests that women’s basal energy expenditure may be higher during the luteal phase, which explains the stronger food cravings, particularly those high in carbohydrates and fat.

 How to plan your workouts based on your hormonal changes throughout your menstrual cycle